-Eighty questions for early Stage B trainees
+Eighty questions for early Stage B registrars

-The purpose of this set of questions is to assist AFOEM trainees in the early part of Stage B, together with their supervisors, to develop learning plans.
-These questions are designed to assist trainees to identify what they know already so that they may focus their learning where it is most needed.
+The purpose of this set of questions is to assist you in the early part of Stage B, together with your supervisor, to develop learning plans.
+These questions are designed to assist you to identify what you know already so that you may focus your learning where it is most needed.
 Each question refers to one or more learning objectives in the AFOEM Training Curriculum, e.g. [20.3.1] or to a whole theme, e.g. [Theme 20.2].

-This is an assistance to the planning of learning, not a test.
-No answers have been provided.
 The curriculum (published in 2009) offers, for each learning objective, some sources of learning.